 Teaching of Reading

 As children move into Key Stage 1, they continue to progress through the Letters and Sounds phonics programme.
 They are regularly assessed on their phonic knowledge and are regrouped accordingly.
 Whilst children are still working within phase 2, 3 or 4 sounds they will be provided with a fully-decodable phonics books.
-When they know a more substantial number of sounds, and are within phase 5, they start to read more detailed books from the Oxford Reading Tree and Rigby Star reading schemes, rather than just the phonic support texts.
+When they know a more substantial number of sounds, and are within phase 5, they start to read more detailed books from the Oxford Reading Tree and Rigby Star reading schemes.
 This enables them to further develop other reading skills, such as inference and deduction.
 At the end of Year 1, children complete the Government Phonics Screening Check to see if they meet the expected age-related levels.
 If children do not meet the expected level, they have phonic intervention in Year 2 and have another opportunity to take the Screening Check at the end of the year.

 Click here to see the Primary National Curriculum for English